shiauck/CATANA/README.md

 (1) gene label holds different alternative events happened
     in different or the same genes.
 The event ID is created as combination of Ensembl gene ID, alternative event type, and ordinal number beginning from zero.
+In this example, in the 9th column a unique "ID" for GFF3 is created as "gene:ENSMUSG00000005364.SE.0".
+The "name"
+    and "gid" labels hold the original Ensembl gene ID.

 ```
 chr6	SE	gene	106715619	106731931	.	-	.
 ID=gene:ENSMUSG00000005364.SE.0;Name=gene:ENSMUSG00000005364;gid=gene:ENSMUSG00000005364